 4. Monitoring the Patient's Weight

-Patients or caregivers should be informed that rivastigmine transdermal patch may affect the patient's appetite and/or the patient's weight.
+Patients or caregivers should be informed that the Mylan-Rivastigmine Patch may affect the patient's appetite and/or the patient's weight.
 Any loss of appetite or weight reduction needs to be monitored.

 5. Skin Reactions